Here’s where you can buy Dyson’s sell-out Airwrap today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Dyson airwrap stock – live: Where to buy the sell-out hair tool today, plus Ebay restock news
+Dyson airwrap stock – live: Where to buy the sell-out hair tool today, plus a £70 saving

 Follow along for the latest intel on availbility, plus expert advice on how to use the tool and stellar deals